Google Ads Strategy for Profitable SME Growth

 Demand Gen campaigns

 This combination offers a more holistic approach to automated advertising, where each component serves specific goals within the larger ecosystem.
-For companies that want to outsource digital expertise, understanding these new campaign structures is essential.
+For businesses looking to outsource digital expertise, understanding these new campaign structures is essential.

 Smart Bidding Exploration: the biggest bidding update in a decade